handy-common-utils/dev-dependencies/jest/README.md

   }
 ```

-And these two files need to be added to `.husky` directory:
+And these two files need to be added to the `.husky` directory:

 `.gitignore`: